akesling/hubby/README.md

-What if the Google's Chubby were implemented as a self-sufficient Rust library and "trivially" useful binary?
+What if Google's Chubby were implemented as a self-sufficient Rust library and "trivially" useful binary?
 This is the question I asked myself, and this project is some dabbling in answering it.

 At this time, nothing works and this project is aspirational.
 From there,